István Lukács

 István Lukács, known in French as Étienne Lukacs, (14 October 1912 – 1960) was a Hungarian professional footballer who played as a striker.

 Lukács played in Hungary for Újpest FC and in France for FC Sète, Olympique Lillois, Saint-Étienne between 1933 and 1937, and was the Ligue 1 topscorer in the 1933–34 season, scoring 28 goals.
 Lukács later played in Switzerland for Lausanne Sports.

+Lukács (centre) playing in the 1934 Coupe de France Final.